Oldham Recycling Rules

 Since your council only takes what’s in your bin, any extra recycling needs to be taken to your local tip.

-For more of Oldham Council’s recycling details, just follow the link here
+For more Oldham Council’s recycling details, just follow the link here

 Where does it all go?

-In Oldham, your paper and card are taken to a facility where it’s sorted and graded (but not into Hogwarts houses).
-It’s then transported to a reprocessing facility that recycles it into new products.
+In Oldham, your paper and card are taken to a facility where they’re sorted and graded (but not into Hogwarts houses).
+The waste is then transported to a reprocessing facility that recycles it into new products.
 According to Recycle for Greater Manchester, these new products are then sold – with 51% of recycled paper and card sold to UK markets and 7% sold to EU markets.
 The rest goes to other world markets outside of the EU.

 All your food and garden waste is taken to an in-vessel composting facility in the UK.
-What’s that?
+What’s that, you’re wondering?
 It’s basically one huge compost that can break down everything in just six weeks.
 The compost is then used in the UK as a soil improver.

 If you’d like to learn more about where your recycling goes, just follow the link here